joewilliams/rama/README.md

 * __Minimalism__ - The implementations here try to do only one thing well and don't tend to be generalized.
 I try to use as few external dependencies as possible.
 When I do they tend to be for things like sorting and hashing.
 My goal is simple, easily understandable and straight forward implementations without too many bells or whistles.
 * __Purity__ - This library is mostly procedural golang.
 If you need concurrency, channels, locking, etc build it on top or send me a convincing PR.
 Additionally, it exposes standard golang types like maps or arrays as output.
 I won't make you rely on the types in this library in your code.
 * __Network focused__ - This library focuses on networking related use cases.
 Most things here use the [`netip.Addr` type](https://pkg.go.dev/net/netip#Addr), this makes the implementations simpler than being generalized.
-* __Correct and Fast__ - I get a implementation working correctly, add tests and then make in simple and fast.
+* __Correct and Fast__ - Once I get a implementation working correctly, add tests and then make in simple and fast.
 If an optimization makes the code hard to understand I usually avoid it.

 ### Rendezvous Hash